mrlt8/docker-wyze-bridge/README.md

 #### Audio Support

-Audio is currently not supported at this time.
+Audio is not supported at this time.

 #### Special Characters